starlightrobotics/arcane-manual/hardware.md

 **Example:** Falcon 180B will not fit into NVidia 4090, but it will fit into a system with 128 Gb of RAM.

+RAM considerations: 1 DIMM per 1 memory channel.
+If your Motherboard has 2 channels - even if you have 8 RAM sticks, it is not going to change much.
+Long story short: 2x48 Gb > 4x32 Gb in some cases.

 ## What can I run on Nvidia 4090 / 24 Gb VRAM?